 - We’re keeping developments in the best possible condition to stop any virus spreading.
 We have asked our cleaners to concentrate on high touch areas such as door handles, lift call buttons, and stair rails.

 - We know how much our residents value the role of their Development Manager.
 They are a key part of the life of a development and running the building, supported by our Area and Regional Managers, and our customer contact centre.
 Development Managers are continuing to work from our retirement developments in line with the Government guidance on essential roles and self-distancing.
 We’ve tweaked some of their duties in order to observe distancing guidance, such as cancelling in-apartment services, but they continue to complete important development safety checks and daily checks on all our residents remotely from their office using the warden call system or telephone.
-They are also on-hand to provide support and guidance to any residents who may be struggling during self-isolation.
+They are also on-hand to provide support and guidance to any residents who may be struggling.

 - We’re helping residents to follow the Government’s social distancing guidance by closing our communal lounges and setting up Laundry room rotas.
 We’re also asking residents to only travel in development lifts with people within their household.